explodes/ezconfig/README.md

 ## Example

-*See /sample/sample.go for usage in practice*
+*See /sample/sample.go for a more thorough example*

 ```go
 package main